GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

     <center>
     ![terminal emulator](../figures/TerminalEmulator.PNG)
     </center>

 2. VizBin is a Java programme, therefore we will need to load the Java module for it to work.
 In the terminal, type the following to load the Java module

+    !!! warning "Copy/paste in the Virtual Desktop"

+        You will not be able to copy text from outside the Virtual Desktop and paste into the Virtual Desktop, in which case you will need to manually type these commands.

     ```bash
     module load Java/17
     ```

 3. In the terminal, navigate to your directory where the Java file resides

     !!! warning "Replace path"